switt4/confounder-snakemake/README.md

 After successful execution, you can create a self-contained interactive HTML report with all results via:

     snakemake --report report.html

+Users may find that they need to install two conda packages (`pygraphviz` and `imagemagick`) in order to have the html reports formateed correctly.

+    conda install pygraphviz
+    conda install -c conda-forge imagemagick

-This report can, e.g., be forwarded to your collaborators.
+This report can be forwarded to your collaborators.
+N.B.
+All images are embedded in the report, so this file can become large when running large numbers of subjects/runs.
 An example can be seen [here](https://github.com/switt4/confounder-snakemake/blob/master/report.html).

-Remember to exit the snakemake environment when finished by typing, `conda deactivate`.
+To exit the snakemake environment when finished type: `conda deactivate`.